 Dr. Kuldeep Singh (HOD)

-Department of Applied Chemistry, Amity University Gwalior, India
+Department of Applied Chemistry, Amity University, India

 Principal Scientific Advisor (Organic Synthesis)